 - Befriending scheme

-One-to-one telephone advice and support
+One-to-one telephone advice and support for parents

 Pace understands that just as every child is unique, every family’s situation requires an individual response.
 Therefore we offer one-to-one telephone support for parents whose children are being sexually exploited, or for those who are concerned their child is at risk.